-Dubai is a city of contrasts – from the tranquility of the desert to the hustle of the city, there’s so much to see and do!
+Dubai is a city of contrasts – from the tranquillity of the desert to the hustle of the city, there’s so much to see and do!
 Thanks to its central location at the centre of so many international long haul routes, Dubai is the perfect stopover city to enjoy for a few days, so if you’re passing through, here are some of the best things to do in the city!

 1. Take in the Views from the World’s Tallest Building

 A great way to start your time in Dubai and gain an appreciation for the scale of the city, head to the top of the world’s tallest building – the Burj Khalifa.
 From here you can take in views of the entire city, though do note that the view changes every day!
-For our visit the view was quite hazy, but on a good day you can see well in to the distance.
+For our visit, the view was quite hazy, but on a good day, you can see well into the distance.
 Sunrise and sunset are also magical times to visit and find yourself on top of the clouds, but be sure to book your visit a few weeks in advance of your trip as the tower is booked out daily!

 Location: Burj Khalifa

 Price: $36 USD per person